affederaffe/Tmds.DBus.SourceGenerator/README.md

 # Tmds.DBus.SourceGenerator

 A roslyn source generator targeting the Tmds.DBus.Protocol API

 ### Introduction

-This source generator completely eliminates the usage of reflection in order to be trimmer- and AOT-friendly.
+This source generator eliminates the usage of reflection to be trimmer- and AOT-friendly.
 For further documentation of Tmds.DBus and DBus in general, see https://github.com/tmds/Tmds.DBus#readme.

 ### Usage

 ##### Note

 > This Source Generator targets the `Tmds.DBus.Protocol` API, which means you have to explicitly install said package.

 Either install the NuGet package `Tmds.DBus.SourceGenerator` or clone the git repository and add a project reference to the source generator in your `.csproj`

 ```xml
 <ItemGroup>